 Now with ECT a new culture has emerged that is a global phenomenon driven primarily by large multimedia conglomerates.
 They control, reproduce, and spread the global flow of words, images, and sounds.
-They seek to impact the audiences' minds without regard to geography.19 Their audiovisual products become sold and standardized without regard to time or space.
+They seek to impact the audiences' minds without regard to geography.22 Their audiovisual products become sold and standardized without regard to time or space.
 They are marketed to international consumers who come to view their world outlook and buying habits as the logical outcome of a new media culture, as outlined and identified by ECT.
-For example, many Hollywood films and DVD sales now make more revenue outside the United States than at home; or MTV, Disney, Microsoft, and Google, have more aggressive expansion plans outside the US than inside.
-A good example is IBM.
-Over 70 percent of all IBM employees work and live outside the US.
-For many conglomerates the US domestic market is saturated and thus offshore sales, audiences, consumers, or expansion is a logical trend that is enabled and explained by the phenomenon of ECT.
+For example, many Hollywood films and DVD sales now make more revenue outside the United States than at home, while MTV, Disney, Apple, Microsoft, and Google have more aggressive expansion plans outside the United States than within it.
+IBM is a good example.
+Over 70 percent of all IBM employees work and live outside the United States.
+For many conglomerates the US domestic market is saturated, and thus off-shore sales, audiences, consumers - that is, expansion - is a logical trend that is enabled and explained by the phenomenon of ECT.
 The leading American communication giants describe themselves as global companies and not US companies.
-Their corporate strategic plans all focus on expanding global markets and developing products and services for international consumption.
+Their corporate strategic plans all focus on expanding global markets and on developing products and services for international consumption.
 They position themselves as stakeholders, beneficiaries, and advocates of the global economy.
 They are the foot-soldiers of electronic colonialism.